reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 cache(urls[0], { folder: './agol-cache' })
 ```

 The tool works with ArcGIS Online Feature Services and has not been tested with Map Services or services published from ArcGIS Server.
-While the tool accomplishes everything needed for this use case, pull requests for additional features are welcome.

-Now even after extracting the data to GeoJSON, the data is still not ready to be pulled into a Mapbox web map.
-This is due to the fact that, as stated above, some of the files are extremely large and should not be loaded directly into the client.
-The next step in my workflow is to cut the raw data larger than two megabytes into vector tiles using [geojson2mvt](https://www.npmjs.com/package/geojson2mvt).

-Test